Carbon-for-Developers/carbon-sdks/go/docs/UploadFileFromUrlInput.md

 `func (o *UploadFileFromUrlInput) HasSplitRows() bool`

 HasSplitRows returns a boolean if a field has been set.

+### GetColdStorageParams

+`func (o *UploadFileFromUrlInput) GetColdStorageParams() ColdStorageProps`

+GetColdStorageParams returns the ColdStorageParams field if non-nil, zero value otherwise.

+### GetColdStorageParamsOk

+`func (o *UploadFileFromUrlInput) GetColdStorageParamsOk() (*ColdStorageProps, bool)`

+GetColdStorageParamsOk returns a tuple with the ColdStorageParams field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetColdStorageParams

+`func (o *UploadFileFromUrlInput) SetColdStorageParams(v ColdStorageProps)`

+SetColdStorageParams sets ColdStorageParams field to given value.

+### HasColdStorageParams

+`func (o *UploadFileFromUrlInput) HasColdStorageParams() bool`

+HasColdStorageParams returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)